Des Plaines Couple Gets $5 million in Crash

 “I’m glad it’s over,” John Krall said.
 “We’ve had six years of pure hell, actually.
 The money payment will never take away the mental anguish I’ve had.”

 Krall said he was left to raise twin daughters essentially on his own after the September 1995 crash left his wife disabled.
-Krall’s attorney, David Kupets, said Debra Krall still has trouble getting around and has no memory of life before the crash.
+Krall’s attorney, Kupets & DeCaro, P.C., said Debra Krall still has trouble getting around and has no memory of life before the crash.

 The Kralls filed suit shortly after the crash, while Debra was still in a coma.
 The lawsuit charged that Des Plaines police officer Lori Neubauer was driving recklessly when she was traveling west on Oakton Street.
 The car struck Krall’s 1985 Dodge Caravan as it came from the opposite direction and was making a left turn into a parking lot.